 Grassi Wine Company was founded in 2005 and is owned by the Grassi Family, long time residents of the Napa Valley.
-Mark Grassi moved to the valley in 1974 and has long held a passion for wine and has been a home winemaker for a number of those years.
+Mark Grassi (from Walnut Creek in the San Francisco Bay Area) moved to the valley in 1974 and has long held a passion for wine and has been a home winemaker for a number of those years (and also took viticulture and enology courses at Napa Valley College).
 When he first moved to the valley, he had to decide whether to enter the wine industry or construction, and having friends in the construction industry he chose this field.

-For many years his firm has built some of the finer custom homes in the valley and has more recently developed high end winery estates.
+In 1989, Mark founded Grassi & Associates – for several decades his firm has built some of the finer custom homes in the valley and has more recently developed high end winery estates.
+They focus on green building techniques and sustainable spaces.
 The beautiful Ovid Estate was their first winery project; this led to additional winery projects including building Cade Winery.
 Grassi has more recently worked on the Francis Ford Coppola Winery in neighboring Sonoma County and Screaming Eagle in Oakville.

-Their vineyard was planted between 2001 and 2002 and their first commercial release came in 2005.
-The 2006 Cabernet Sauvignon includes 9% Cabernet Franc and 9% Merlot.
+The Grassi estate vineyard was planted between 2001 and 2002 and their first commercial release came in 2005.
+The 2006 Grassi Cabernet Sauvignon includes 9% Cabernet Franc and 9% Merlot.
 The wine has great color – it is dark ruby in the glass.
 This is a wine that has a powerful, rich always evolving bouquet; a wine that does well with decanting.
-The nose shows spices including clove and cinnamon, black licorice, anis, sage, vanilla and a perfumy note of lavender.
+The nose shows spices including clove and cinnamon, black licorice, anis, sage, vanilla and a perfume-driven note of lavender.
 The wine is nicely balanced and structured with a soft rounded mouth feel.
 It has a palate that shows additional notes of black licorice, cassis and deep dark fruits.
 The finish shows smooth, rounded, and slightly dusty tannins.
 With its nice acidity and flavor profile, this is an excellent food wine.

 In late 2008 the Wine Spectator featured a number of “hot new” Napa based Cabernet Sauvignon producers.
 Grassi was included in this select list; of note is their wine was the most affordable priced of any of the producers listed in the article.